mkuzmick/watch-together/documentation/documentation/1-making-a-github-repo.md

  **I'm wondering if this didn't work from me because in the step right before this most recent heading, i started the server but did not stop the server. so i'm thinking i need to add instructions to stop the sever before we add the nodemon?**
 31. You can test this to see if it worked by changing the ``title`` in ``index.js`` or adding new paragraph text inside the ``<p>`` brackets in ``index.ejs``.
 ### To commit this to Github:
 1. You will want to commit your changes up to Github in in certain increments when you are making sizable changes.
-Go to terminal
+Go to terminal and first make sure you located in the folder you want to push the changes from (You may need to open a new tab in terminal by pressing command+T) and the type in ``git add .``
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzcxMDIyNjcsNDgzMDAyNzIsLTE2Mj
+eyJoaXN0b3J5IjpbNTM4MTM5Mjg5LDQ4MzAwMjcyLC0xNjIwNj
-A2Mzc1MzEsLTE3NDgwMTUxMDAsODIyOTkzODAxLC01NjcwMTE5
+M3NTMxLC0xNzQ4MDE1MTAwLDgyMjk5MzgwMSwtNTY3MDExOTkx
-OTEsNzU5NzI3NjU4LDg2ODE5NjUwNiwtMzQ1NzU4MzE2LDExNj
+LDc1OTcyNzY1OCw4NjgxOTY1MDYsLTM0NTc1ODMxNiwxMTYyMz
-IzNzk0NzYsMTM3ODEzODUyMSwtMTgyMDgxMjIxOCwxMjc3MzE3
+c5NDc2LDEzNzgxMzg1MjEsLTE4MjA4MTIyMTgsMTI3NzMxNzk0
-OTQ1LC0xNDMwMTYwMTkzLDI1NTU2NDAxNiwtMTYxOTI3MTAwNy
+NSwtMTQzMDE2MDE5MywyNTU1NjQwMTYsLTE2MTkyNzEwMDcsLT
-wtNTA4NTMwOTM0LC0xNzY4MTYzMTc4LDU4MjI2NTYxMCwyMjU0
+UwODUzMDkzNCwtMTc2ODE2MzE3OCw1ODIyNjU2MTAsMjI1NDQ0
-NDQ2ODddfQ==
+Njg3XX0=
 -->